Clastify logo

 Medium

-Calculate the magnitude of the electrostatic force between the charges.
+Calculate the magnitude of the electrostatic force on either sphere and state the direction of the force on the positive sphere.

 Question 16